New Zealand Liberation Museum: Opening

-The New Zealand Liberation Museum opened in October 2023, 105 years after New Zealand troops freed Le Quesnoy, near the end of World War I. The name Te Arawhata means 'the ladder' in Māori, referring the method New Zealand soldiers took to enter the town.
+The New Zealand Liberation Museum opened in October 2023, 105 years after New Zealand troops freed Le Quesnoy, near the end of the First World War.
+The name Te Arawhata means 'the ladder' in Māori, referring to the method New Zealand soldiers took to enter the town.
 This is also marked in the inclusion of a large ladder sculpture in the centre of the building, designed by Senior Creative Director at Wētā Workshop, Andrew Thomas and New Zealand designer Rehua Wilson.

 Story & exhibitions

 The museum tells the story of the capture of Le Quesnoy and New Zealand's involvement in liberating the town through immersive sensory experiences.
-It also delves into New Zealanders wider involvement in serving in the Western front in World War I. As well as displaying the realities of life for Le Quesnoy civilians during German occupation.
-A large-scale and hyper realistic figure of a solder is exhibited which was created by New Zealand special effects company, Wētā Workshop.
+It also delves into New Zealanders wider involvement in serving in the Western front in The First World War.
+As well as displaying the realities of life for Le Quesnoy civilians during German occupation.
+A large-scale and hyper realistic figure of a soldier is exhibited which was created by New Zealand special effects company, Wētā Workshop.